nathanpalella/BIGTREETECH-SKR-V1.3/README.md

 # If you find this repo and can read this, I haven't finished this yet
 # CR10S5 Dual Extrusion Update With BTT SKR1.4 TURBO 32bit TMC 2208

 **This repository is for a very specific setup.
-Modify it for similar platforms and boards (S4, S3, CR10S, SKR1.3, etc**
+Modify it for similar platforms and boards (S4, S3, CR10S, SKR1.3, etc** The software was compiled with VS Code and the PlatformIO/Auto Build Marlin plugins.

 ## Specific modifications covered in this repo:
 * BigTreeTech SKR 1.4 Turbo 32bit board (LPC1769)